karl2522/ManindahAI/mobile/README.md

 - **Store Locator**: Search for products and find nearby sari-sari stores.
 - **Community Remarks**: Provide feedback, ratings, and reviews for stores.
+- **Customer can become as Sari-Sari Store Owner**: When the customer account decided to become as Seller and verified as a Sari-Sari Store owner, they can add products to the app.

+### Future

+- **Customer Chatbot**: AI-powered assistant to help customers find products. - we will later for this.

 ### Moderator Side (-later on for web-)